ARTICLE

 Another type of user testing: define two or three tasks specific to your nonprofit’s site.
 Ask your four to five people to complete each of these tasks on your site from beginning to end.
 Note any confusion or places they trip up.

-A great kind of testing to come back to again and again, task testing shows you how people use your site to do the most important actions - perhaps, donating, finding specific information, or signing up.
+This is a great kind of testing to come back to again and again.
+Task testing shows you how people use your site to do the most important actions — perhaps, donating, finding specific information, or signing up.

 4. Interviewing